 Animals such as bears, hogs, elk, javelina and caribou tend to constantly be on the move.
 They are range animals that tend to walk and graze.
 These are animals you should expect to be fast.

 On my spring bear hunts, I know the bruins that come out to graze in the fresh, green grass are typically going to feed for short periods of time.
 Their stomachs are still small at this time of year, and they can’t gorge themselves like later in the year.
 With this in mind, when I spot a bear, I need to be ready to move quickly.
 My thinking is simple: get some kind of cover between the animal and I. If the bear’s head is moving, so I am.
 If the bear is feeding or looking away, I am closing the distance.
 And if I can keep a solid backdrop behind me, I’m doing it because it prevents being skylined.
 The real key here is not exposing yourself.
 By keeping some kind of an object between the eye of the animal and myself, as well as behind me, I have been able to get away with making up a lot of ground quickly.

 I have been very successful as an elk hunter.
-More times that not it is , because I take control with a stalk instead of calling to the bull.
-I believe this greatly reduces the risk of him moving toward me with the wind and terrain at his advantage.
+More times than not it is because I take control with a stalk instead of calling to the bull.
+I believe this greatly reduces the risk of him moving toward me with the wind and terrain to his advantage.
 It also doesn’t alert him to my presence and draw his focus on locating me.
 Spot-and-stalk elk hunting can be an awesome strategy, especially on call-shy bulls.

 The Proof is in the Freezer

 When I do things right on a stalk, the sense of accomplishment surpasses anything I have done as a tree stand hunter.
 It shows you are a hunter who possesses the total package–one who can not only do the homework and be ready for the shot but who also has the skills to put himself in the position to get the shot.
 It means you have outsmarted the eyes, ears, nose and mind of your quarry.